kyo1988/Kyo.github.io/_posts/2025-09-27-duplication-of-purchase-near-miss.md

 2. **Instacart Shampoo** (Comparison)
 3. **Multiple Filtering Strategies**: Top user quantiles, minimum brand counts, buyer thresholds

+**Note on Amazon Data**: Review-derived data is **excluded from DoP analysis** as reviews represent contact logs, not purchase logs.
+Only actual transaction data is used for DoP calculations.

 ## Results

 ### Specification-Compliant Results